themysterysolver/COZENER/README.md

 - I love shortcuts and love making new things.**Love shortcuts, love automating.**

 >🤫  **FUN NOTE**:A cozener is someone who uses clever or deceptive means to trick or deceive others, often for personal gain.<br>
-> You're not cheating... you're just engineering an edge 😏
+> You're not cheating... you're just engineering an edge. 😏